yuxihe/SelfDrivingCarProj/P5-CarND-VehicleDetection/README.md

 ### Import packages and define useful functions

-In the first 2 code cells of the IPython notebook, I import packages and define the following useful functions:
+In the first 2 code cells of the IPython notebook, I imported packages and defined the following useful functions:
 1. Define a function to return HOG features and visualization : get_hog_features()
 2. Define a function to compute binned color features: bin_spatial()
 3. Define a function to compute color histogram features : color_hist()